 Look out for our newsletters in your inbox soon.

-One of the great natural wonders in the world, Iguazu Falls features more than 250 waterfalls, and is considered to be one of the most breathtaking sights on the planet.
-The falls are surrounded by the tropical jungle of both Argentina and Brazil, and make Niagara Falls seem like just the drip of a faucet tap.
+One of the world’s most beautiful waterfalls, Iguazu Falls features more than 250 waterfalls and is considered to be one of the most breathtaking sights on the planet.
+The falls are surrounded by the tropical jungle of both Argentina and Brazil and make Niagara Falls seem like just the drip of a faucet tap.
 The Argentine side is the best to visit – here, you can get especially up close and personal with the falls, even feeling the mist on your skin.
 Taking the boat ride on offer will get you even closer, but be prepared to get drenched.
 While you’re there, you’ll also get to marvel at the colorful parrots soaring in the skies overhead and chattering away in the nearby trees.

 With its wide, European-style boulevards, fantastic cuisine and raucous nightlife, Buenos Aires is a city unlike any other.
-The Argentine capital is one of the most exhilarating cities in the world, with nonstop fun that can be had year round.
+The Argentine capital is one of the most exhilarating cities in the world, with a long list of things to see and do.
 It’s not uncommon to encounter an impromptu tango performance right on the streets, and pedestrian areas are lined with a multitude of cafes, wine bars and steakhouses known for serving some of the world’s best chops.
 The passionate population is extremely devoted to fun, and enjoying it all night long.

 Located at the tip of South America, cut off from the northern world by the Strait of Magellan, Ushuaia is the world’s southernmost city – the next stop south is Antarctica.
 Perched on a steep hill, the capital of Tierra del Fuego is bordered by the rocky peaks of the Andes and surrounded by forests, glaciers, lakes and bays, offering activities like glacier trekking, hiking horseback riding, kayaking and even diving.
 Maybe it’s the austral light, but whatever it is, this spectacular place is incredibly magical with its storied past of shipwrecks, jaw-dropping scenery and indigenous extinction that contributes to the powerful mystique of its end-of-the-earth location.

-Famous for its arctic wildlife, this small town near the Valdes Peninsula in the Patagonian region of the country is considered one of the best places in South America, and the world, for whale and penguin watching.
+Famous for its arctic wildlife, this small town near the Valdes Peninsula in the Patagonian region of the country is considered one of the best places in the world for whale watching and penguin spotting.
 From about June through December, visitors can see southern right whales or orcas, some of which come as close as 20 feet from the shore.
-On Playa la Vicera, a beach with polished pebbles and violet abalone shells that ultimately give way to a sprawl of caramel colored sands, visitors can enjoy the always adorable waddling penguins, along with sea lions and the whitened bones of elephant seals that give it a wistful, timeless atmosphere.
+On Playa la Vicera, a beach with polished pebbles and violet abalone shells that ultimately give way to a sprawl of caramel-colored sands, visitors can enjoy the always adorable waddling penguins, along with sea lions and the whitened bones of elephant seals that give it a wistful, timeless atmosphere.

 The Misiones Province is not only home to Argentina’s side of Iguazu Falls, but in this extreme north-east region of Argentina, you’ll find untamed jungle with dense forest fanning out in all directions, creating an endless sea of green, thanks to the high amount of rainfall the region gets, particularly in August and September.
 Misiones is primarily covered by subtropical forest that is home to toucans, monkeys and caiman.
 You’ll find rustic lodges to lie your head down at night, Jesuit ruins and yerba mate plantations to explore – find out how this tea-like beverage is made, and be sure to try a taste too.
 If you’re offered a mate by one of the locals, consider yourself privileged as it’s a signal of friendship.